 Ingredients in Protein Muffins

 These protein powder muffins call for a handful of simple ingredients I bet you have already.
-To get the full recipe simply keep scrolling.
+To get the full, printable recipe card simply keep scrolling.
 You will need:

 - Protein powder, Vanilla extract, Baking powder, Salt, and Chocolate chips